top of page

 Research and Discovery

-• Consistent UI patterns reduce learning time and confusion
+• Consistent UI patterns reduce learning time

 On Boarding – 1